Zach10za/DecipherTools/README.md

 ### XML Editor
 #### Additions
+ - A Dark Theme can now be applied to CodeMirror + surrounding elements with the "Toggle Night Mode" button.
  - "Edit XML" has been moved out of more tools and added to the secondary navigation bar.

 ### Field Report